abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

         ![](.././media/root-login.png "Root Login")

  1. Run the below commands to upgrade the az packages and az module.

+    >**NOTE:** Copy the commands below, paste them into a notepad, and execute each one individually.

      ```
      curl https://bootstrap.pypa.io/get-pip.py > get-pip.py